newcleo-dev-team/lbh15/docs/source/readme_full.rst

 ============
 Installation
 ============
-To install the package *lbh15*, please type the following command:
+To install the *lbh15* package, please type the following command:

   .. code-block:: bash

       pip install lbh15

 Otherwise, clone the package from https://github.com/newcleo-dev-team/lbh15.git and execute the following command inside the resulting folder: